-Most of the ruptures occur in individuals between age of 40-60 years following chronic wear of the tendon.
+Most of the ruptures occur in individuals between the age of 40-60 years following chronic wear of the tendon.
 The causes of chronic wear are repetitive injury, chronic inflammation as in rheumatoid arthritis and rotator cuff injury.

 Distal biceps tendon rupture is caused by chronic irritation on an irregular surface, such as in persistent cubital bursitis.
-Acute distal ruptures are result from forceful extension of the elbow from a flexed and supinated position.
+Acute distal ruptures result from the forceful extension of the elbow from a flexed and supinated position.

 Presentation of Biceps Tendon Rupture

 Sudden, sharp pain in the upper arm, sometimes with an audible pop or snap is the general complaint in proximal biceps tendon rupture.
-There may be history of pain in the upper arm prior to the incident especially on overhead activities or pain in shoulder that may worsen at night.
+There may be a history of pain in the upper arm prior to the incident especially on overhead activities or pain in the shoulder that may worsen at night.

 In contrast to this, there are patients who never experience anything and present with a palpable mass after rupture has occurred.
 A bulge in the upper arm above the elbow [Popeye Muscle see image below] may appear, with a dent closer to the shoulder.

-Tenderness may be present in course of biceps muscle, especially in bicipital groove.
-Rotator cuff injuries and impingement may accompany a proximal biceps tendon rupture and shoulder joint should be examined for range of motion and any weakness.
+Tenderness may be present in course of the biceps muscle, especially in bicipital groove.
+Rotator cuff injuries and impingement may accompany a proximal biceps tendon rupture and shoulder joint should be examined for the range of motion and any weakness.

 In distal biceps tendon ruptures, the symptoms are present near or at the elbow.
 A palpable gap is in the front of the elbow.